emanuelefricano93/frxjs-Ngx-Timeline/README.md

 Every time you will change the code in your lib, any update will trigger the re-load of the app.
 When your code will be ready, create a Pull Request and put the link in a comment under the issue you opened before.
-Now it's time to enjoy and start to code.
+Now is time to enjoy and start to code.

 Thanks in advance for your contribution